 Distance: 19.5 km | Ascent: 1215 m | Descent: 995 m | Walking time: 7 hrs approx.

 Today’s route is a long but extremely rewarding hike.
 The section Dimitsana-Zigovisti begins with a gentle ascent from the Lousios valley to the outskirts of the pine forest.
 From the church of St. Paraskevi you will enjoy splendid views over the Lousios river, with the settlements of Dimitsana, Paliochori and Zatouna standing out against the wooded landscape.
-You continue via footpaths and dirt roads through old agricultural fields to the mountain village of Zygovisti.
-The village played an important role in the Greek War of Independence war of 1821, which is commemorated with a large marble book in the village square.
+You continue via footpaths and dirt roads to the mountain village of Zygovisti.
+The village played an important role in the Greek Independence War of 1821, which is commemorated with a large marble book in the village square.

-After a break at the local café, the route continues and straddles the Western Menalon massif.
-First through a beautiful ravine to the country church of Agios Georgios and adjacent spring, then uphill through dense forests to the Bilali Pass.
-From here you have the option of ascending to the Pliovouni summit, the highest peak of this route at 1643m.
+After a break at the local café, the route continues across the Western Menalon massif.
+You will first hike through a beautiful ravine to the church and spring of Agios Georgios, then uphill through dense forests to the Bilali Pass.
+From here you have the option of ascending to the Pliovouni summit, the highest peak of this route at 1643 m.